Anything (Hedley song): Composition

-"Anything" is an upbeat pop song with a duration of three minutes and eleven seconds.
-It is composed in the key of G and set to a BPM of 76.
-Its lyrics convey a message of defiance and believing that one can do anything they set their mind to, regardless what people may tell them or expect of them.
-With its anthemic nature, "Anything" expands upon themes found in previous Hedley singles including "Invincible" and "One Life".
-Lead singer and co-writer Jacob Hoggard explained that the song is, to him, about finding the strength to rise above life's hardships.
+"Anything" is a pop song composed in the key of G and set to a BPM of 76.
+Building on the motivational themes of earlier Hedley singles like "Invincible" and "One Life", its lyrics convey a message of resilience and self-belief, encouraging listeners to pursue their goals regardless of societal pressure.
+The song's bridge features a quote from Canadian hockey player Wayne Gretzky: "You miss a hundred percent of the shots you never take."

 Critical reception

 Emma Garland at Alter The Press! gave the song a mixed review, feeling that although "Anything" is "insanely catchy", the "uh-uh, fuck that" hook is "awkward" and "quickly gets irritating".
 Philip Lickley at UK music blog All-Noise described the song as "a stadium-friendly chanting song... with a strong message" that "screams out for radio play", and rated it a 7 out of 10.
 The single was nominated for two awards at the 2014 Juno Awards: Video of the Year and Producer of the Year.